Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: Introduction

-In addition, we prove the equivalence relationships between the proposed randomization-based estimators and the popular least squares estimators.
-This extends the result of \citet{basse2016analyzing} to more general two-stage randomized experiments.
-Our result can also be viewed as a generalization of \citet{samii2012equivalencies} in the presence of interference.
-We conduct simulation studies to evaluate the sample size formulas and use data from an experiment on a job placement assistance program to illustrate the proposed methodology.
+In a closely related article, \citet{bair:etal:18} adopt a super population framework to study the randomized saturation design (a general form of two-stage randomized experiments), in which the proportion of treated units for each cluster is drawn from a distribution.
+The authors consider the assumptions about the structure of spillover effects that are similar to those made in this paper.
+However, \citeauthor{bair:etal:18} impose a specific variance-covariance structure for potential outcomes and derive the standard errors of the causal estimates from a saturated linear model.
+In contrast, we adopt the nonparametric randomization-based framework without imposing any variance-covariance structure for the potential outcomes although we consider simplifying conditions to facilitate the use of our method in practice.
+In addition, while their goal is to determine the optimal distribution of the treated proportion, we treat this distribution to be fixed and focus on the development of estimators, hypothesis testing procedures, and sample size formulas.

 The remainder of the paper is organized as follows.
-Section~\ref{sec::motivation} introduces our motivating study, which uses the two-stage randomized design to evaluate the efficacy of a job placement assistance program \citep{crepon2013labor}.
-In Section~\ref{sec::design}, we formally present the two-stage randomized design and define the three causal quantities of interest.
-In Section~\ref{sec::general}, we propose a general methodology for statistical inference and power analysis.
-While Sections~\ref{sec::simulation} presents simulation studies, Section~\ref{sec::application} revisits the evaluation study of the job placement assistance program and apply the proposed methodology.
-Finally, Section~\ref{sec::comparison} compares the two-stage randomized design with the cluster and individual randomized designs before providing concluding remarks in Section~\ref{sec::discussion}.
+Section~\ref{sec::motivation} introduces our motivating study concerning the impact evaluation of the Indian national health insurance program \citep{imai:jian:mala:21,malanietal2021}.
+Section~\ref{sec::design} formally presents the two-stage randomized design and defines the three causal quantities of interest.
+In Section~\ref{sec::general}, we propose a methodology for statistical inference and power analysis.
+Section~\ref{sec::application} revisits the health insurance study and applies the proposed methods.
+Finally, Section~\ref{sec::discussion} provides concluding remarks.
+The appendix presents simulation studies, establishes the equivalence relations between the regression-based and randomization-based inference, and compares the two-stage randomized design with the cluster and individual randomized designs.
+All proofs appear in the Web Appendix.